shopware/docs/guides/installation/devenv.md

 {% endinfo %}

 Platform uses unfree software by default like Blackfire.
-To able to use unfree software, you have to allow that.
+To be able to use unfree software, you have to allow that.

 ```bash
 mkdir -p ~/.config/nixpkgs